bonnie/ten-cent-teacakes/README.md

 Since anything pushed / merged to `main` will be live right away, enact these restrictions

-1. Make a GitHub branch protection rule for `main` that you can't push directly.
+1. Make a GitHub branch protection rule for `main` that you can't push directly ("Require a pull request before merging").
-1. Make a GitHub branch protection rule for `main` that uses CircleCI checks as requirement to merge
+1. Make a GitHub branch protection rule for `main` that uses CircleCI and Vercel checks as requirement to merge ("Require status checks to pass before merging")
    Reference: https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule

 ## Run Jest Tests